-Right now HESTA and First State Super, Australia’s health and community services industry super funds, are investing our money in fossil fuels – coal, oil and gas.
+Right now Aware Super, Australia’s health and community services industry super funds, is investing our money in fossil fuels – coal, oil and gas.
 Burning these fuels for electricity is hugely harmful to our health.
 Air pollution from coal-fired electricity contributes to cardiovascular and respiratory disease, including lung cancers, leading to hundreds of thousands of premature deaths worldwide each year [1,2].
 There are uncertainties around the safety of unconventional gas extraction (including “fracking”) given case reports from the United States of significant groundwater contamination with benzene and other highly toxic petrochemicals [3,4].
 And all fossil fuels, when burned, contribute to climate change, which has been identified as the greatest global health threat of our time .
 Climate change threatens our health by increasing the risks of heatwaves, bushfires, droughts and storms, displacing people and straining our health systems .

 None of these harms are acceptable when our society should be investing instead in clean, safe, low-carbon alternatives.
 The price of solar panels has fallen by 80% in the past seven years , and renewable energy industries are growing faster than any other form of power generation .

 In addition to the health impacts, investments in fossil fuels can have serious financial risks.
-Last year Market Forces estimated that HESTA lost $165 million on its thermal coal investments .